Please click on the button below and enter your information and deposit amount.

 Wyoming Wilderness Elk and Mule Deer #218

-WE love hunting bull elk with rifle when they are vocal and screaming.
-But very few states have rifle seasons during the September bugle, and those that do — tend to be remote wilderness areas (Bob Marshall and the Selway for example).
+We love hunting bull elk with rifle when they are vocal and screaming.
+BUT VERY FEW STATES HAVE RIFLE SEASONS DURING THE SEPTEMBER BUGLE, and those that do tend to be remote wilderness areas (two being the Bob Marshall and the Selway-Bitterroot, for example).
 Those two areas DO NOT typically have success rates above 35%.
-The Bob Marshall and Selway frequently show 20-30% success- not good enough for us.
-This Wyoming outfitter in this Thorofare area has been consistently running between 70% and 85% over the last 6-7 years or more!!
-And his elk herd in this SE corner of Yellowstone is steady in population.
+The Bob Marshall and Selway frequently show 20%-30% success.
+Some wonderful outfits and great scenery, but the elk simply are not plentiful enough.
+This outfitter’s area is much different!
+This Wyoming outfitter in the Thorofare area of northwest Wyoming (Elk Area 60) has been consistently running between 70% and 85% over the last 6-7 years or more, including bulls in the 300” class.
+For a public land wilderness hunt, that is awesome performance.
+And his elk herd in this southeast corner of Yellowstone is steady in population.

-Also, IF YOU HAVE AT LEAST 5 PREFERENCE POINTS FOR ELK AND APPLY AT THE MORE EXPENSIVE SPECIAL LICENSE LEVEL, YOU SHOULD BE GUARANTEED TO DRAW!
-For a REGULAR license you will need 5 or 6 points to draw (but there’s always a chance of drawing without any points in the random draw!).
+Also, IF YOU HAVE AT LEAST 4 PREFERENCE POINTS FOR ELK AND APPLY AT THE MORE EXPENSIVE SPECIAL LICENSE LEVEL, YOU SHOULD BE GUARANTEED TO DRAW!
+For a REGULAR license you will likely need 5+ points to draw (but there’s always a chance of drawing without any points in the random draw!).
 We can help you.
 Deadline to purchase points (just $50) is October 31 of the year BEFORE your hunt.
 Elk application are due at end of January!).

 You will rifle hunt here during the bugle season – not even legal in most States!
 It sure helps when a big bull screams at you, “Hey, I’m over here!”, and you have a 300-yard rifle in your hands.
 Puts a smile on your face quick!
 Great hunting for bowhunters as well; these bulls can be very aggressive.